SnEhERANDE/My-Projects/README.md

 i didn't find how to come back from a screen so there is now option called back anywere in the system i will try to find it. evrything is saved in files.

+zip file containes .EXE file if you don't have python you can use that zip file!!!

 I am working on a diary app now really exited to show you guys.